hidden-primary-net/swagger-codegen/README-Perl.md

 Files=9, Tests=18,  4 wallclock secs ( 0.04 usr  0.02 sys +  2.38 cusr  0.16 csys =  2.60 CPU)
 Result: FAIL
 ```

+This is expected behaviour as the tests are dummies without valid values.
+I'll concentrate on `t/PetTest.t` and `t/PetApiTest.t` now.

+## Creating a Pet object